Camp Procedures & Policies

 Hanichim and tzevet are NEVER permitted to go to the “train bridge” in the woods behind camp, or anywhere else off of the trail to the treehouse.

 (NOTE: An Eruv is a boundary that allows Jews to carry needed things in public on Shabbat, marked around much of camp with wooden poles connected with string.)

 Madrichim are encouraged, working in concert with their Rosh Edah, to plan periodic special events for their hanichim at night.
 Movie nights, late-night sports, etc., are all fun, exciting activities that the kids will remember for a long time.

 Raids and pranks of any kind are not permitted.
-It is essential that hanichim realize that when they are put to sleep, they are to stay in their tzrif.
+It is essential that hanichim realize that after lights out in their tzrif, they are to stay in their tzrif.
 Raids, pranks, or hazing rituals of any kind, at any time of the day or night, are strictly prohibited.

 Camp Ramah has a strong history, and kids always love to hear about camp traditions and history from their madrichim.
 But tzevet must be very careful when telling stories of their camper days to their kids.